powa-team/powa/README.md

 Here are the configuration parameters (GUC) available:

 * `powa.frequency` : Defines the frequency of the snapshots.
 Minimum 5s.
 You can use the usual postgresql time abbreviations.
 If not specified, the unit is seconds.
 Defaults to 5 minutes.
+Setting it to -1 will disable powa (powa will still start, but it won't collect anything anymore, and wont connect to the database).

 * `powa.retention` : Automatically purge data older than that.
 If not specified, the unit is minutes.
 Defaults to 1 day.